patorjk/figlet.js/README.md

 ### Understanding Kerning

 The 2 layout options allow you to override a font's default "kerning".
 Below you can see how this effects the text.
-The string "Kerning" was printed using the "Standard" font with horiontal layouts of "default", "fitted" and then "full".
+The string "Kerning" was printed using the "Standard" font with horizontal layouts of "default", "fitted" and then "full".

 ```
   _  __               _